It seems you are offline. Please check your connection and try again.

 What if I get charged but no code shows?

-On the paid line you only pay for a code you actually receive.
+On the paid number you only pay for a code you actually receive.
 If the text never lands, you are not charged for that attempt.

-Can I use a temporary line for a bank or ID check?
+Can I use a temporary number for a bank or ID check?

 No. Anything tied to your legal identity needs your own registered phone.
-A temporary line is for casual sign ups, not official verification.
+A temporary number is for casual sign ups, not official verification.

 It is one of many.
 If your service expects a number from elsewhere, grab one from a neighbour instead.